joshghent/ango/README.md

 Below are the key concepts to familiarise yourself with.

 ### Codes
-Codes is the primary place where we fetch and distribute codes from.
+Codes are the primary place where we fetch and distribute codes from.
 Codes can have certain rules associated with them (see below) and are associated with a particular batch and client.

 ### Batches